Terrorism and Political Violence

 Terrorism and Political Violence is a peer-reviewed academic journal covering terrorism and counter-terrorism published by Routledge.
-It was established in 1989 by David C. Rapoport (University of California, Los Angeles), who remains editor-in-chief.
+It was established in 1989 by David C. Rapoport (University of California, Los Angeles), who was its first editor-in-chief.
 In the editorial manifesto in its first issue, it is referred to as the Journal of Terrorism Research; however, from its first issue until the present, in editorial statements and elsewhere, it is only ever cited as Terrorism and Political Violence.

+Several internationally renowned scholars in the field have served as editor-in-chief, including Paul Wilkinson, David Rapoport and John Horgan.
 Alex P. Schmid was co-editor of the journal until 2009, and remains on the editorial board.
+As of January 2025, the Editor-in-Chief is James J.F.
+Forest, and Co-Editors include Max Taylor, Michele Grossman AM, Beatrice A. de Graaf and Orla Lynch.

 Abstracting and indexing

 The journal is abstracted and indexed in:

 According to Thomson Reuters Journal Citation Reports, the journal has a 2018 impact factor of 1.792.